luxonis/depthai/README.md

     ./depthai-api/install_dependencies.sh # Only required in first build on a given system ./depthai-api/build_py_module.sh

+When updating it is often necessary to run `./depthai-api/build_py_module.sh --clean` in order to build a new version of the module for your chosen platform.

 ## Examples

 `python3 test.py` - depth & CNN inference example